I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ni-usbioctl-ioctl-usb-notify-on-transport-characteristics-change.md

 ## -remarks
 <p>This request is kept pending by the USB driver stack until a there is a change in the transport characteristics for which the caller registered.
 On completion of this request, the USB driver stack returns the information in the output buffer. </p>

-<p>This request is kept pending by the USB driver stack until a there is a change in the transport characteristics for which the caller registered.
-On completion of this request, the USB driver stack returns the information in the output buffer. </p>

-<p>This request is kept pending by the USB driver stack until a there is a change in the transport characteristics for which the caller registered.
-On completion of this request, the USB driver stack returns the information in the output buffer. </p>

-<p>This request is kept pending by the USB driver stack until a there is a change in the transport characteristics for which the caller registered.
-On completion of this request, the USB driver stack returns the information in the output buffer. </p>

-<p>This request is kept pending by the USB driver stack until a there is a change in the transport characteristics for which the caller registered.
-On completion of this request, the USB driver stack returns the information in the output buffer. </p>

 ## -requirements
 <table>
 <tr>